TrainsForever/TrainsForever-Archive/ns-1072-illinois-terminal.md

 NS 1072 – Illinois Terminal has always been my favorite Norfolk Southern Heritage Unit.

 Every Heritage Unit represents an important piece of railroad history, and each one has its own unique story.
-However, Illinois Terminal has always stood out to me.
-From its distinctive green paint scheme to the memories I've made documenting it, this locomotive has become the Heritage Unit I look forward to seeing the most.
+The Illinois Terminal has always stood out to me.
+The fun memories documenting it, like racing it with my cars or chasing it with my bikes with Alex.
+This  locomotive has become the Heritage Unit I look forward to seeing the most.

-This exhibit includes a few additional photographs, memories, and personal highlights to reflect the special place NS 1072 holds in my railfanning journey.
-While every exhibit in the TrainsForever Archive Museum is equally important, this one represents my personal favorite.
+This exhibit includes a few extra photographs, memories, and personal highlights to the railfanning journey.
+While every exhibit in the TrainsForever Archive Museum is equally important, this one is my personal favorite.

 📸 Documented Catches:
 12